dafny-lang/dafny/README.md

 The language itself draws pieces of influence from:

-* Euclid (from the mindset of a designing a language whose programs are to be verified),
+* Euclid (from the mindset of designing a language whose programs are to be verified),
 * Eiffel (like the built-in contract features),
 * CLU (like its iterators, and inspiration for the out-parameter syntax),
 * Java, C#, and Scala (like the classes and traits, and syntax for functions),